liller/3D_Object_Classification/README.md

-The final accuracy results is shown in the following table:
+The Shape Classification on ModelNet40 results are shown in the following table:

 | Method | Inputs | OA(%) | mAcc(%) | F1-Score(%) | Precision(%) | Recall(%) |
 | :----:| :----:| :----: |:----: |:----: |:----: |:----: |